ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 still be rolled back, but it is commited at its level of nesting, if you will.
 Or, equivalently, you can think of it as merging the savepoint into the transaction in flight.

-Note: to avoid errors, the loose `return` above is not actually allowed inside of `proc savepoint` and you must use `rollback return` or `commit return`.
+>NOTE: to avoid errors, the loose `return` above is not actually allowed inside of `proc savepoint` and you must use `rollback return` or `commit return`.

 #### The `CREATE VIRTUAL TABLE` Statement